Table of Contents

 |Generalized bronze discoloration of the skin||Salt craving|

 |Skin-fold hyperpigmentation||Weight loss|

-|Symptomatic Hypoglycemia||Poor weight gain|
+|Symptomatic hypoglycemia||Poor weight gain|

 |Waterhouse–Friderichsen-Syndrome||Mortality is very high.
-It is more common in children than adults.|
+It is more common in children than in adults.|

-|Adrenoleukodystrophy||It is very rare in girls and is characterized by an inability to break down long chain fatty acids.
-The buildup of fat damages myelin with resultant progressive weakness and ataxia.
-Adrenals are destroyed as well.
-Treatment is bone marrow transplant.
-Damage already done is done and hence the aim is to transplant early.|
+|Adrenoleukodystrophy||It is very rare in girls and is characterized by an inability to break down long-chain fatty acids.
+The build-up of fat damages myelin with resultant progressive weakness and ataxia.
+The adrenals are destroyed as well.
+The treatment is a bone marrow transplant.
+Damage already done is done and therefore the goal is to transplant early.|

 - Severe vomiting and diarrhea with consequent dehydration